 The mirror is also convex, meaning it is slightly rounded (i.e. not perfectly flat).
-There are three main reasons for this: One is that it increases the viewing angle, two is that is creates a clearer reflection since it ‘irons out’ and bumps in the acrylic, and three is adds extra strength to the mirror.
+There are three main reasons for this: One is that it increases the viewing angle, two is that it creates a clearer reflection since it ‘irons out’ any bumps in the acrylic, and three is it adds extra strength to the mirror.
 While the acrylic gives a good clear reflection there may be some slight distortion when compared to a perfectly flat glass mirror, particularly near the edges.
-However, you can still see your child very clearly and the added safety of a non-glass mirror is worth this small effect.
+However, you can still see your child very clearly so no need to worry about that.

 How does the Kid Transit mirror attach to the seat?

 There are two sturdy quick-release straps.
-These straps can wrap around the headrest of your rear seat in different configurations (as shown in the image above), meaning you can fit this mirror to just about every car type (with a head rest of course).
-The dual-strap system provides a very secure attachment that will remain stable when driving and the mirror will not slip, move, or bounce/judder when driving.
+These straps can wrap around the headrest of your rear seat in different configurations (as shown in the image above), meaning you can fit this mirror to just about every car type that has a rear car seat head rest.
+The dual-strap system provides a very secure attachment that will remain stable when driving and the mirror will not slip, move, bounce or judder when driving.